MWANGAZA-LAB/twiga-scan/README.md

 # 🦒 Twiga Scan™ - Bitcoin/Lightning QR & URL Authentication Platform

-> **✅ Auto-Fix Complete!** Backend is 100% operational with all dependencies installed, tests passing, and code quality perfected.
-Just install Node.js to get the frontend running too!

 A minimalist, user-friendly platform for scanning and validating Bitcoin and Lightning Network payment requests, QR codes, and addresses.
 Instantly check if a payment request is **Valid** or **Invalid** using your camera, file upload, or manual input.

 > "Scan smarter, send safer."